elmazzun/cilium-kind-lab/README.md

 # cilium-kind-lab

-This repo creates a local [kind](https://kind.sigs.k8s.io/) cluster and uses [Cilium](https://cilium.io/) as its CNI.
+This repo creates two local [kind](https://kind.sigs.k8s.io/) clusters and uses [Cilium](https://cilium.io/) as their CNI.

 I'm trying to use Cilium as much as possible to implement Service Mesh, Cluster Mesh, Gateway API, monitoring and observability

-For now, this cluster holds no particular application besides [bookinfo](https://istio.io/latest/docs/examples/bookinfo/).
+For now, these cluster hold no particular application.

 ## The environment